 Those clergy who were gifted preachers (and highly educated debaters) like Richard Stretton (MA oxon) tended to be followed by loyal elements of their former congregations and they sometimes established alternative communities – which is exactly what happened here in Leeds.

-The 1672 Act of Indulgency conceded to ‘dissenters’ the right to worship and so this congregation began meeting publicly at Sibell Dawson’s house in Alms House Garth.
-Mill Hill Chapel in City Square was first built in 1674 near this Garth, and opened for worship on March 25.
+The 1672 Act of Indulgency conceded to ‘dissenters’ the right to worship and so our first congregation began meeting publicly.

 The church was attended by historian Ralph Thoresby’s father.
 Richard Stretton was the first Minister and he and John Thoresby became early trustees of the Presbyterian Fund.

 One of the most eminent of Mill Hill minsters was Joseph Priestley who was born at Birstall in March, 1733, into a weaving family.

 He moved to Mill Hill in 1767, receiving a stipend of 100 guineas and a house.
 He lived in the minster’s house north of the chapel before moving to be with Lord Shelburne and preaching his last sermon at Mill Hill in May, 1773.